SaloniGupta1100/TechWave/README.md

 # TechWave

-Notes and assignments of full stack development with python.
+Quick notes and assignments of full stack development with python.